dailybruin/lyst/readme.md

 ## License

-lyst is released under GNU AGPLv3.
+lyst is released under MIT.
 See [LICENSE](https://github.com/nbedi/lyst/blob/master/LICENSE) for more details

 Placeholder favicon by: Icon made by [Amit Jakhu](http://www.amitjakhu.com) from www.flaticon.com is licensed under CC BY 3.0.